ZungBang/burpfs/README.rst

 ---------
 **Version 0.2.0 (2013-01-13)**

-- implemented LRU (Least Rescently Used) cache policy
+- implemented LRU (Least Recently Used) cache policy
 - workaround: access to files with single quotes in their name
 - provide options to specify the path to the Burp executable ``-o burp`` and a path to the Burp client configuration file